GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Introduction

-\paragraph{Existing techniques.} Broadly, weight quantization techniques can be visualized as two successive ``waves''.
+\paragraph{Existing techniques.} Broadly, weight quantization techniques can be viewed as two successive ``waves''.
 The \emph{first wave} investigated scalar (1D) quantization methods, with llama.cpp~\citep{llamacpp}, bitsandbytes~\citep{bitsandbytes, llmint8}, GPTQ~\citep{gptq}, and AWQ~\citep{awq} being among the most popular methods.
-These approaches round each weight independently to a small uniform grid, are simple to implement, and benefit from highly optimized and relatively simple unpacking kernels; as a result, they enjoy by far the broadest practical adoption.
-Their main limitation is \textit{accuracy}: scalar quantization techniques have hit a clear error wall around $3$--$4$ bits per parameter, below which output quality degrades sharply~\citep{gptq, chen2025efficientqat}.
-The \emph{second wave}, by contrast, has focused on much more expressive vector-quantized or trellis-coded representations, including AQLM~\citep{aqlm}, QuIP\#~\citep{quipsharp}, QTIP~\citep{qtip} with its implementation exllamav3~\citep{exllamav3}, and GPTVQ~\citep{gptvq}.
-By minimizing reconstruction MSE jointly over \textit{groups} of weights, these methods substantially reduce accuracy loss at $2$--$3$ bits per parameter; yet, unfortunately, the resulting representations are considerably harder to implement, integrate, and scale.
-Specifically,~\citet{qtip} observed that, although VQ and trellis methods yield major memory savings, they lead to only very small decoding speedups vs BF16 due to format complexity.
+These approaches round each weight independently to a small uniform grid, are simple to implement, and benefit from highly optimized unpacking kernels; as a result, they enjoy broad adoption.
+Their main limitation is \textit{accuracy}: scalar quantization has hit an ``error wall'' around 3--4 bits per parameter (bpp), below which output quality degrades~\citep{gptq, chen2025efficientqat}.
+The \emph{second wave}, by contrast, has focused on more expressive vector-quantized or trellis representations, including AQLM~\citep{aqlm}, QuIP\#~\citep{quipsharp}, QTIP~\citep{qtip} with its implementation exllamav3~\citep{exllamav3}, and GPTVQ~\citep{gptvq}.
+By minimizing reconstruction MSE jointly over \textit{groups} of weights, these methods substantially reduce accuracy loss at 2--3 bits per parameter; yet, unfortunately, the resulting representations are considerably harder to implement and scale.
+Specifically,~\citet{qtip} observed that, although VQ and trellis methods yield major memory savings, they lead to only small decoding speedups vs BF16 due to format complexity.

-We are thus left with a clear gap: on one side, second-generation VQ / trellis methods push the low-bit accuracy frontier, but struggle for scale and adoption.
-On the other, simple scalar quantization techniques are well-supported and easy to apply, but plateau in terms of achievable accuracy.
-The question we ask in this paper is: \emph{Can we design a scalar quantization scheme that bridges most of the accuracy gap to complex vector- or trellis-based techniques, while remaining a drop-in replacement for existing scalar formats?}
+We are thus left with a clear gap between accuracy and practicality.
+The question we ask is: \emph{Can scalar quantization bridge most of the accuracy gap to complex vector- or trellis-based techniques, while remaining a drop-in replacement for existing popular formats?}